Author

 Additionally, teachers serve as role models, and their approach to mental health can provide a positive example for students.
 Good mental health also contributes to greater job satisfaction, improved performance, and higher retention rates in the teaching profession.
 Mental health support and resources should be readily accessible for teachers to ensure their well-being and the effective functioning of the educational environment.

-Erin McClintock lead’s EVERFI’s impact work in mental health, wellness, and social and emotional learning.
+Erin McClintock is EVERFI’s former lead of impact work in mental health, wellness, and social and emotional learning.
 She holds a graduate degree in Counseling Psychology, completed her post-masters studies in Trauma and Addiction Counseling, and has extensive experience as a practitioner in community, school, and collegiate mental health.